blackary/dotfiles3/README.md

 Install yadm, and then yadm clone, and then off to the races!

+> These are contained in the .install.sh script

 ```
 curl -fLo /usr/local/bin/yadm https://github.com/TheLocehiliosan/yadm/raw/master/yadm && chmod a+x /usr/local/bin/yadm
 yadm clone git@github.com:blackary/dotfiles3.git
 yadm bootstrap
 ```

-## These are contained in the .install.sh script

-Other things to install:
+## Other things to install:

+This list is partly to remind me, and partly to try and move some of these things into bootstrap scripts within yadm

 * vscode
 * brave
 * Caffeine # for keeping computer awake when needed